psychemedia/middle-english-romances/sir-orfeo.md

 So dede of hym when he hur fye.
 They made hur awey there ryde,
 For ther myght fche no lenger abyde,
-Alas ! he fayde, that me is wo !
+Alas! he fayde, that me is wo!
-Why nyl deth myn hert flo ?
+Why nyl deth myn hert flo?
-Alas ! wrecche that y ne myght
+Alas! wrecche that y ne myght
-Dye anon after this fyght !
+Dye anon after this fyght!
-Alas ! to long lafteth my lyfe,
+Alas! to long lafteth my lyfe,
-That y ne may fpeke with my wyfe !
+That y ne may fpeke with my wyfe!
-Ne fche with me a worde to fpeke !
+Ne fche with me a worde to fpeke!
-Alas ! why nyl myn hert breke !
+Alas! why nyl myn hert breke!
 Perfay, he fayde, [tide what bitide]
 Y wil fe whyder this ladies ride,
 In that wey wyl y go
-For of my lyf yeve y not a flo ;
+For of my lyf yeve y not a flo;
 His fclaveyn dede he on his bak,
 And toke his harpe ryght as he fpak.
 Faft after hem he can gone